 Welcome to the Office of the Registrar.
 Our office is here to assist you with anything that has to do with your academic record.
 This includes enrollment, grades, change of major or minor, transcripts, verification, VA educational benefits, transfer, athletic eligibility, and graduation information.

-Our graduation guidebook will prepare you for all the steps you need to take to graduate from Hardin-Simmons.
+Our graduation guidebook (coming soon) will prepare you for all the steps you need to take to graduate from Hardin-Simmons.
 All of the graduation information you need is included in our guide.

 Hardin-Simmons University in conjunction with the National Student Clearinghouse, offers self-service Enrollment Verification.
 With this service, students are able to print an Enrollment Verification Certificate at your own convenience.
 See the link in HSU Central (sign-in required).

 Students must declare a degree by the time they achieve 30 credit hours or more.
 The Declaring a Degree form is available in the Office of the Registrar or download from HSU Central Registrar Forms (Academic Resources tab).
 Once the form has been processed, you will be notified via your HSU email and you can view your degree plan online.
 The same form is also used to change/add a major or minor.

 Add your class name (optional), semester credit hours, and expected grade for each class to display your GPA below.
 You may add additional classes by clicking the “Add Course” button.

 About the Registrar